October 1, 2026 - May 1, 2027

 Eligibility

 Undergraduate students majoring in Human Development & Family Sciences or related fields (e.g., psychology, education, sociology) who can travel to Texas State University campus every Friday throughout the academic year.
-Preference will be given to HDFS majors, those who represent groups that tend to be underrepresented in social sciences and have an overall GPA of 3.0 or above.
+Preference will be given to HDFS majors who have an overall GPA of 3.0 or above.
+Participants must be U.S. citizens, U.S. nationals, or permanent residents of the United States.

 Faculty Mentors/Labs